 10 Reasons To Visit Colmar, France

-I am sure that the main attraction in Colmar is its old town (or Vieux Colmar).
+There is no doubt that the main attraction in Colmar is its old town (or Vieux Colmar).
 Charming and time-transporting, it’s definitely the primary reason to visit Colmar.
-That is especially if you want to experience some kind of “escape.”
-Like, escape from stressful work, bothersome and worrying things.

 One person inspired by Colmar was in Japan.
 His name is Hayao Miyazaki, the co-founder of Studio Ghibli.
 The Traveling Castle, his film, clearly depicts the charming Alsatian architecture.